Car-free holidays in NorfolkNorfolk

 How do I get to Norfolk without a car?

 - With railways to Norwich, King’s Lynn, Great Yarmouth and Cromer, Norfolk is well-connected by train.
 The Greater Anglia network has lots of smart new carriages with power sockets, wi-fi and tables.
-And advance fares between London and Norwich start from £10 each way.
+And advance fares between London and Norwich can be cheap.

 How do I get around Norfolk without a car?